StrahilKolev/SlotMachinebyStrahilKolev/README.md

-# SlotMachinebyStrahilKolev
+# Slot Machine Game by Strahil Kolev

-A simple console game Slot Machine
+A simple console game Slot Machine using the Random module